alibabacloudkorea/ACKC/Welcome file.md

 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2011.26.37%20AM.png?raw=true)
 1. The client configures the DNS address of the Private Zone.
 The custom DNS function of the SAG-APP allows you to configure the DNS of the terminal to Private Zone DNS.

+Private Zone DNS addresses are 100.100.2.136 and 100.100.2.138

+2. Use the Private Zone to resolve the domain name to be accelerated into the internal IP address of the proxy server.
+If the domain does not exist in Private Zone, the SAG client then lookup public DNS to

 ## Switch to another file

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.